hypermedia-app/creta/docs/knossos/collections.md

 ## Eager-loading linked resources

-To transclude resources linked to collection members, use the `hyper-query:include` predicate.
+To transclude resources linked to collection members, use the `hyper-query:memberInclude` predicate.
 Its objects must be nodes with the `hyper-query:path` property whose value is a well-formed [SHACL Property Path](https://www.w3.org/TR/shacl/#property-shapes).

 > [!TIP]
-> `hyper-query:include` can be used both on instances, as well as collection classes.
+> `hyper-query:memberInclude` can be used both on collection instances, as well as collection classes.
 The latter apply to all instances and get combined with direct inclusion paths.

 The example below shows how to extend all article collections to include authors